FbW-E01/PB-strings-numbers-booleans/README.md

 5. Declare a variable called year and assign a number as a value.

-6. With your declared variables, print the following: "/name/ is /age/ in /year/".
+6. Print the following: "*name* is *age* in *year*", using your declared variables.

 7. Declare a variable called isMarried and assign a boolean value.

-8. With your declared variables, print the following "/name/ is married: true/false".
+8. Print the following "*name* is married: true/false", using your declared variables.

 9. Declare a variable called programmingLanguage and assign the string "JavaScript".
 Declare a variable called isFun and give it a value of true.
-Print "JavaScript is fun: true" to the console.
+Print "JavaScript is fun: true" to the console, using your declared variables.

 10. Print the J and S of JavaScript from the variable programmingLanguage to the console.